joshterrill/document-fingerprint/README.md

-# Document ID
+# Document Metadata ID

-A web application that lets you upload a PDF file and share it.
-Each downloaded PDF file will contain an invisible watermark with metadata in it that identifies who the person who downloaded the PDF is.
-You may also upload a document to view the watermark metadata that may exist on it.
+A web application and standalone API that lets you upload a PDF file and share it with others.
+Each downloaded PDF file will contain an invisible bit of metadata watermarked into the document that identifies who the person that downloaded the PDF is.
+You may also upload a PDF to view the invisible metadata that may exist on it.